xinhaoyuan/layout-machi/README.md

 1. layout-machi handles `beautiful.useless_gap` slightly differently.

-2. True transparency is required.
+2. A compositor (e.g. picom, compton, xcompmgr) is required.
 Otherwise switcher and editor will block the clients.

 ## License